Anikin1610/Simple-UART-Module/README.md

 # Simple-UART-Module
-An easy to use UART module with parameters to accept different clock frequencies and baud rates as per use case.
+An easy to use UART module with parity and auto baud rate detection.

 ## Introduction
   UART is a serial communication system which doesn't require a clock to synchronize between the transmitter and reciever.
 It sends data 1 bit at a time from the LSB to MSB and is framed by a start bit (generally logic '0') and a stop bit (generally logic '1').